 The most frequent Causes of Coccydynia include falling on the buttocks or backward.
 Bike riding.
 Fracture/Dislocation due to trauma or injury.
 Malignancy.
 Infection.
 Pregnancy/Labour.
 Pelvic floor muscle dysfunction or spasm.
 Idiopathic without any apparent cause.

-Coccydynia is caused by Falling on the tail bone, resulting in chronic inflammation of the sacrococcygeal joint.
-Treatment of Coccydynia includes Physiotherapy, in addition with alteration in sitting habits like Cushion for sitting.
+Coccydynia is caused by Falling on the tailbone, resulting in chronic inflammation of the sacrococcygeal joint.
+Treatment of Coccydynia includes Physiotherapy, in addition to alteration in sitting habits like a Cushion for sitting.

 Physiotherapy treatments for Tailbone pain are

 In very rare cases surgical treatment is required.
-If non-surgical Treatment and Physiotherapy fail to relieve the pain, and there is red flag signs then maybe surgery is required.
+If non-surgical Treatment and Physiotherapy fail to relieve the pain, and there are red flag signs then maybe surgery is required.